 If a fawn is wandering aimlessly and crying, that may be an indication the mother may have been hurt and will not return.
 Call Native Animal Rescue for advice.

 The fawnʼs natural predators are cougars, coyotes, bobcat and domestic dog packs.
-It is of vital importance that we keep our dogs contained to prevent needless dog attacks on fawn as well as other wild animals.
+As stated in www.hkdogtraining.net site, it is of vital importance that we keep our dogs contained to prevent needless dog attacks on fawn as well as other wild animals.
 Too often Native Animal Rescue receives injured deer due to attacks by dogs.
 Most of those injured deer do not survive.
 There is a leash law in Santa Cruz County so it is of the upmost importance to abide by the law and keep dogs confined to their own territory.
 Doing so will help prevent attacks on our defenseless native wildlife.

 Fawns are born scent-free and have white camouflage spots which protect them from predators.
 The doe continues to keep her babies scent free by consuming her fawns urine and droppings.
 This is yet another reason why humans should never touch a fawn.
 Leaving human scent on their body will attract predators to the fawn.
 If you have touched a fawn and are returning the fawn to the place where found, please do the following: